bimoap/hello-world/README.md

 # hello-world
 How to use GitHub Tutorial

-Hi my name is Bimo
+Hi my name is Licia